RobNoveloper/noveloper-standards/DEPLOYMENT-UPDATED.md

 - Verify the health endpoint is accessible: `/api/health`
 - Check Railway logs for any server errors
 - Ensure the database connection string is correct
+- If encountering ESM/CommonJS errors, verify all imports use proper ESM syntax

 ### Frontend Issues: